Chicago Electric Scooter Accident Attorneys

 Accidents Involving Electric Scooters in Other Cities

-Whether you were a scooter rider, a motorist, or a pedestrian, injuries sustained due to an electric scooter can be very severe.
+Whether you were a scooter operator, a motorist, or a pedestrian, injuries sustained due to an electric scooter can be very severe.
 If you were not at-fault for the accident, you could claim compensation for your injuries and other losses, such as lost wages or property damage, through an insurance claim, a product liability lawsuit, or a personal injury lawsuit.
 Depending on the cause of your accident and your relationship to the scooter, you could claim various forms of compensation such as:

 - Past and future medical expenses related to the injury